igorvc30/RevYouExtraction/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Environments
+The RevYou Web API URL can be configured for development or production, by editing the file environments.ts or environment.prod.ts.